pshaddel/ts-express-prisma/README.md

 Now the service is up and is listening on: `http://127.0.0.1:3001`

+Be aware that you need `DATABASE_URL` as a env variable on your system for running the project or tests.
+You can create a `.env` file in Prisma folder to do that.

 ## Testing

 We are using [Jest](https://jestjs.io/) as both test library and test runner.
 For running ts test files we are using [SWC](https://swc.rs/docs/usage/jest) which is a lot faster than [TS-NODE](https://github.com/TypeStrong/ts-node).